ARICOMA-D365BC/ARICOMA-SOLUTIONS/README.md

 This repository provides Apps from AUTOCONT for Business Central.

-Each version of Business Central has its own separate branch where you can find individual releases of AUTOCONT applications.
+Each version of Business Central has its own separate folder where you can find individual releases of AUTOCONT applications.

 ## Support and Contacts